OTHER LAWN PROBLEMS

 Mole ControlReliable mole control techniques include insect control, trapping, burrow fumigation and short fall mowing.

 Insect control application is accomplished by applying insect control which reduce the mole's food supply.
 This, in turn, causes either starvation or movement to other areas with better food supply.
-Naturescape® includes insect control as part of our 5 Application Lawn Program.
+Naturescape® includes insect control as part of our Lawn Care Program.
 This alone will often control a mole problem.

 Trapping is accomplished by using either harpoon or choker mole traps.
 The traps must be placed in active tunnels and checked daily.